alansenairj/rhcsa8env/README.md

 There is a Repo/AppStream available to use from `http://repo.eight.example.com/BaseOS` and `http://repo.eight.example.com/AppStream`

+## create 2 disks in vbox media and attach it to srv1 vm
+sdb 8GB
+sdc 8GB

 ## Accessing the systems
 Remember to add the IP addresses to your local host file if you want to connect to the guest systems with the hostname.
 Username - vagrant